 “What’s wrong with me?”

-Please know that if you are feeling any of those things, you are not alone and the feelings are actually 100% normal and valid for someone in your shoes.
+Please know that if you are feeling any of those things, you are not alone and your feelings are 100% normal and valid for someone in your shoes.

-Let’s dive into post-traumatic stress disorder with regards to narcissistic abuse.
+Let’s dive into complex post-traumatic stress disorder concerning narcissistic abuse.

 Post-traumatic Stress Disorder (PTSD) can occur in people who’ve experienced or witnessed a single traumatic event.
 PTSD is the failure to recover after experiencing or witnessing a terrifying event.